waggle-sensor/wagman/v4/errata.md

       to logic before the first pulse from U26.
     4. CAT872 (SWS003) - Connect MR1 and MR2 to Atmel, one to arm the
       power-cycle circuit and the other to request a 13 second power-OFF of the Atmel.
+      Power device using 5V and not 3V.
     5. MC14541 (U25) - AR to GND and Q Sel to VCC.
     6. NL17SZ06 (U27) - Exchange input and output.
+    7. Remove R56 and R55.